Mary (2019 film)

-Mary is a 2019 American horror film, directed by Michael Goi, from a screenplay by Anthony Jaswinski.
+Mary is a 2019 American supernatural horror film directed and shot by Michael Goi and written by Anthony Jaswinski.
 It stars Gary Oldman, Emily Mortimer, Manuel Garcia-Rulfo, Stefanie Scott, Chloe Perrin, Douglas Urbanski, Jennifer Esposito, and Owen Teague.

 Plot

 After being found drifting on the wreckage of a sailing boat and rescued by the Coast Guard, Sarah and her two daughters are taken into police custody.
-Sarah is interrogated by Detective Clarkson, who Sarah claims will not believe what happened onboard the boat.
+Sarah is interrogated by Detective Clarkson, who Sarah claims will not believe what happened on board the boat.
 Clarkson asks to hear anyway and Sarah tells her what occurred:

 Sarah's husband David, a helmsman on a tourist ferry, impulsively buys a salvaged sailing boat that had been discovered abandoned by the Coast Guard.
-David intends to take Sarah and their two daughters, teenager Lindsey and ten-year old Mary, on a trip to Bermuda, as a way to strengthen the family’s bond after Sarah had an affair.
+David intends to take Sarah and their two daughters, teenager Lindsey and ten-year old Mary, on a trip to Bermuda, as a way to strengthen the family's bond after Sarah had an affair.
 The family restores the ship that is already named Mary, the same name as their youngest daughter.
 After David christens the boat, Tommy, Lindsey's boyfriend and David's protege, sees a bright flash of light emanate from the boat while taking a photo.

-David, Sarah, Mary, Lindsey, Tommy, and David's friend, Mike set sail for Bermuda.
+David, Sarah, Mary, Lindsey, Tommy, and David's friend Mike set sail for Bermuda.
 Mary gains an imaginary friend, a woman she claims lives on the boat, and begins making sinister crayon drawings of her friend.
 On the first night out, David hears a noise from above deck and investigates.
 He finds Tommy, who has non-fatally stabbed himself with a knife.
 Tommy attacks David with the knife and is promptly subdued.
 David has Tommy confined to a mental institution on the Abaco Islands, and he and Sarah resolve to keep this a secret from the others, which strains Sarah and David's relationship with Lindsey.
 David later receives word that Tommy hanged himself, much to his horror.
 Sarah later discovers Mary had drawn a picture of a hangman earlier.
 Numerous supernatural activities occur, such as footprints mysteriously appearing, Sarah experiencing vivid nightmares, and Sarah being locked inside the cabin and seeing the apparition of a woman.